Strawberry-Team/ucode-connect-Track-FullStack-uevent-Univent-backend/README.md

    ```bash
    npm install
    ```
-3. Configure the database connection by copying `.env.example` to new file `.env`.
+3. For development purposes use `dev` environment.
+Configure the database connection by copying the `.env.development.example` to a new file `.env.development`.
 After that put your MySQL credentials of root user:
     ```
     # Database Root Configuration
     DB_ROOT_HOST=localhost